 Sunday 10:30 am – 6:30 pm

 Yikes!
-Lengths of bubble wrap consume the flat, cardboard everywhere, babies in process and food simmering on the stove.
+Lengths of bubble wrap consume the flat, cardboard everywhere, works in process and food simmering on the stove.
 Is it any wonder that I don’t put my clothes on inside out, or mistake a dust ball for a cradle in the sky?

 The show is a go and I am busy organizing the logistics for the 3-day event.
 Never too old, I suppose, to be schlepping work about, rain or shine.